Killersssurprise/squid_and_python_proxy/README.md

 Then I wanted make creating server automatically.
 For this purpouse you should crate your install.sh file using via ssh console in the server like
 Create install.sh file: ```sudo nano install.sh```

 Then paste this code and replace userlogin and userpassword for your own login and pass.
+You can change the port using the proxy, my one is 3201.
 ```
 #!/bin/sh